aposteriori-sg/tutorials/courses/10 Arduino with mBlock/10 Intro/40 Basic Setup.md

 If your PC/Laptop doesn't have it installed, you can find it [here](https://mblock.makeblock.com/en-us/download/mlink/).

-And if you are using mBlock the app on your PC/Laptop, you will not need the separate mLink software at all.
+But, if you are using the mBlock app on your PC/Laptop, you will not need the separate mLink software at all.

 ## Start the mBlock IDE - http://ide.mblock.cc

-From a modern browser (preferably Chrome), you can load the above [URL](http://ide.mbock.cc).
+From a modern browser (preferably Chrome), you can load the above [URL](http://ide.mblock.cc){:target="_blank"}.

 If you have mLink up, you can also click on the "Create now" button as shown below, but note that it will load the IDE on the default browser, which might not be Chrome or the one you'd prefer.